 Since its invention and mass production, the bicycle has been a popular mode of transportation in the United States.
 From the young child who first learns that a bicycle can give him the freedom to travel on his own, to adults turning to cycling for exercise and family outings, bicycling provides many wonderful recreational opportunities.
+However, as our Chicago bicycle accident lawyers recognize, it also can pose risks.Bicycling Becoming More Popular form of Transportation in the Chicago

-As the number of cyclists grows, the number of accidents involving cyclists will also likely grow.
-And, like many other vehicle crashes, a large number of them occur at intersections.
 Many of these accidents come about as the result of motorists who seem to forget that bicyclists are also legitimate and lawful users of the roads, and fail to look for cyclists when making turns or proceeding through intersections.
 These types of accidents are exacerbated by excessively large and busy intersections, like the six-way intersection at Milwaukee, Ogden & Chicago Avenues in inner-city Chicago, and by rapidly changing traffic signals that may change before cyclists are able to completely traverse the intersection, even when they enter it on a green light.Doorings are another Danger for Chicago Cyclists

 Another variety of accidents resulting from motorists not observing their surroundings are “doorings”—that is, when a driver or passenger opens his or her car door into an oncoming cyclist.
 While vehicle drivers bear the fault in such accidents, that does not mean that most vehicle owners are careful enough to always take the time to check their mirrors or look back for oncoming vehicles or cyclists when exiting their vehicles.
 In many cases, cyclists have little opportunity to react when a vehicle door opens, and the injuries can be extremely serious, since the impact is roughly equivalent to the cyclist riding his or her bicycle directly into a wall.
 Unfortunately, “doorings” account for about 8 percent of all bicycle accidents.

 For obvious reasons, cyclists are always at a disadvantage in a collision with a car, and every bicyclist must adopt a defensive attitude when dealing with vehicle traffic.
 Bicycles and cars generally share the same traffic laws, but this does not always mean that cars observe the appropriate right-of-way rules in dealing with bicycles, particularly when cyclists are harder for drivers to see in relation to other moving cars, traffic signals, city buses, speeding taxis, and pedestrians.Keeping Safe as Chicago Cyclist

 When moving in traffic, cyclists should not only obey all traffic laws, but also assume that cars and drivers will not or do not see them.
 This means that they should give cars a wide berth, and occasionally yield to drivers under certain conditions unless they can confirm that a driver has spotted them.
 They should also have appropriate protective gear: properly-fitting helmets, bright or reflective clothing, and bicycles equipped with lights, reflectors, or reflective tape.